 If you are in conflict with people in your company or if you feel that you have done your job, perhaps you can find solutions to resolve these conflicts or enrich your job.
 Try to see if there are opportunities to expand your scope, renew yourself, or move within the company.

 On the other hand, if your values conflict with the company’s values, this may justify a change of job or retraining.
 Don’t let your job consume all your energy.

 Where to start and how to stick to my resolutions?

 With this assessment in hand, you can take a step back and start thinking about what you would like to change at work or even in your personal life.

-If you would like a little extra help, we’ve created a quiz called “Should I quit my job in 2022?” that will give you some clues as to whether you should change jobs or not.
+If you would like a little extra help, we’ve created a quiz called “Should I quit my job in 2022?” that will give you some clues about whether you should change jobs or not.

 Start here and the quiz answer may help and enlighten you.

 Also, try to find out if there are any interesting projects in your company that you could undertake.
 If you like your company but are bored, why not move abroad?

 If you feel that you have done everything in your company to get better but that it is no longer enough, it may be time to leave and realign yourself with your values.

 You don’t have to have a new career plan to change jobs.
 You just need to find the right balance and timing.
 Starting to think about a project will get you moving to open new doors so that things can move faster.